 - Drain and thoroughly rinse black beans.
 Place into a medium sized saucepan.

-- Over medium heat combine black beans, chicken broth, cumin, chili powder, oregano, bay leaf, and garlic cloves.
+- Over medium heat combine black beans, vegetable broth, cumin, chili powder, oregano, bay leaf, and garlic cloves.
 Cook until heated through, stirring occasionally.
 Add salt and pepper to taste.
 Once black beans are heated through the heat can be turned down to low and covered until the rest of dinner is ready.
 Just stir the beans every now and then.
 Stir in lime juice just before serving.

 - While beans are heating, lightly toast the pumpkin seeds in a small skillet over medium heat about 5 minutes or so.

 - Once beans are heated and seeds are toasted, assemble your tacos!
-We enjoy these on corn tortillas with cojita, diced grape tomatoes, guacamole, and a side of lime tortilla chips!
+We enjoy these on corn tortillas with diced grape tomatoes, guacamole, and a side of lime tortilla chips!

 - NOTE: Don't skip the pumpkin seeds, they set these black bean tacos apart and make them truly delicious.

-Meatless Monday never looked tastier.
+A meatless meal never looked tastier.